malh/macOS-zshrc/README.md

 ## Quick Look

-This zsh setup is specially made for Mac users who want their terminal to be both nicer to look at and easier to use.
-It takes the standard Mac terminal and gives it superpowers without getting too complicated.
+This zsh setup is designed for Mac users who want a more powerful and visually appealing terminal experience without unnecessary complexity.
+It enhances the standard macOS terminal with practical features that improve your workflow.

 You'll get:
 - A colourful command prompt that shows git info